Pnwcomputers/The-Computer-Handbook/Part VII - Practical Tips & Advanced Basics/Chapter 20 - Planning for the Future/Chapter20-PlanningfortheFuture.md

+---
-## Chapter 20: Planning for the Future
+# Chapter 20: Planning for the Future

-**Based on Your Long-term Technology Planning**
+## Long-term Technology and Security Decisions
+---

 > "Understanding your exact needs helps in optimizing resources, both in terms of time and budget...
 This ongoing relationship allows us to support you better as your configuration and setup evolves." - From our professional consultation and assessment procedures.

-This final chapter isn't about predicting the future or buying the newest technology - it's about making smart, long-term technology decisions based on 20+ years of professional experience.

----
+After over 20 years of computer security, repairs, and migrations, this chapter gives you the exact strategies and professional realities we use on the front lines to cover **Making Smart, Long-term Technology Choices**.

 ### What You'll Learn in This Chapter: